-The Cogeneration Association of California1 provides these comments on the draft 2016-2017 Transmission Plan posted on January 31, 2017 (the Plan).2 CAC is concerned with the apparent inconsistency between the forecast assumptions related to Combined Heat and Power (CHP) resources and the realities of the State's energy policies related to these resources.
-But also, the need for the CAISO to take note of, and support leadership roles in, finding solutions to preserve these existing, efficient resources that sustain industrial operations in California.
+The Cogeneration Association of California1 provides these comments on the assumptions to be used in the 2017-2018 Transmission Plan posted on January 31, 2017 (the Assumptions).2 CAC is concerned with the apparent inconsistency between the forecast assumptions adopted by the California Public Utilities Commission related to Combined Heat and Power (CHP) resources and the mandates of the State's energy policies related to these resources.
+The CAISO's planning process must recognize that the CPUC assumptions assume the retirement of some of these critical resources within this planning horizon.
+CAC also stresses the need for the CAISO to provide leadership in finding solutions to preserve these existing, efficient resources that sustain industrial operations in California.